roalyr/CustomKeyboardEngine/README.md

 ## TODO
 - Implement simple layout scrolling.
-- Display layout name on the space button (?).
+- Display layout name on the space button (or dedicated?).
 - Enable floating keyboard from persistent notification.
-- Enable preferences storage and save KB parameters.
-- Enable color picker and font scaling in the app.
-- Enable .xml uploading from the storage.
+- Store all possible options in keyboard .json files.
+- Remove all logging (this is a reminder).

 ## Not working:
-- Google chat (have to switch to gboard to type anything, since it is accepting things via `currentInputConnection.commitText(finalKeyLabel, 1)` and cursor operations are different.
+- So far so good?